Formerly Janakpur Engineering College (JEC)Affiliated to Tribhuvan University

 How do I apply?

-Sit the IOE entrance examination, then send your rank through the Admissions Decision Desk, WhatsApp 984-9668993, or visit the campus.
+Sit the IOE entrance examination, then send your rank through the application form or visit the campus.
 Enrollment follows the published merit lists.

 Ready to start your engineering journey?